mb2o/docs/start/modules.md

 <a name="config"></a>
 ### Module Configuration and Language

 You can create module configuration and language files just like you create their application counterparts.
-To load them, using double-colon module qualifier, just like you load module views:
+To load them, use double-colon module qualifier, just like you load module views:

 	Config::get('module::option.name');